 - The Dumpling Bros Food Truck: TDB is collecting donations in North Texas and will be driving down to Houston to feed first-responders this weekend.

 - Marine Foods Express: MFE is partnering with Riel Restaurant to open up its doors for lunch to all First Responders beginning at 11 am for free and will continue indefinitely for the upcoming days.
-Donate to their relief fund in providing food to everyone helping and hurting.

 Resources for Those Affected